githubflyideas/pingping/README.md

 ## Design notes

-pingping 2.0 is deliberately a **local, read-only oscilloscope**: probes go in, JSONL text files sit on disk (300-day retention, deleted nightly), smoke graphs come out.
-No accounts, no push integrations, no database.
-Run `./pingping --localhost` and put Caddy/Nginx in front if you need auth or TLS.
-If you want alerting, multi-platform notifications, hot reload and tiered storage, that lives in the sibling project [fogping](https://github.com/githubflyideas/fogping).
+pingping  is a minimalist smokeping-like network oscilloscope: probes go in, JSONL text files sit on disk (300-day retention).
+It features a built-in, read-only Web UI with native auth—no external databases, Nginx, or Caddy required.
+Just scp and run.

+If you need alerting, multi-platform notifications, hot reload, or tiered storage, that lives in the sibling project fogping.

 ## License